Health issues for gay men and men who have sex with men

 When used to help prevent HIV infection, Truvada is only appropriate if your doctor is certain you don't already have HIV.
 Your doctor should also test for hepatitis B infection.
 If you have hepatitis B, your doctor should test your kidney function before prescribing Truvada.
 The drug must also be taken daily exactly as prescribed.
 And it should only be used along with other prevention strategies such as condom use every time you have sex.

 Gay men and men who have sex with men might be at higher risk of depression and anxiety.

 If you're reluctant to seek treatment, confide in a trusted friend or loved one.
 Sharing your feelings might be the first step toward getting treatment.

 Gay men are more likely to experience body image problems and eating disorders, such as anorexia and bulimia nervosa, than are their straight counterparts.

 One potential explanation is that, as a result of growing up with images of slender and effeminate gay men or men with muscular bodies, some gay and bisexual men worry excessively about their weight.

 If you're struggling with body image concerns or an eating disorder, get help.
 Talk to your doctor or a mental health provider about treatment options.

 See more In-depth

-- What gay, bisexual and other men who have sex with men need to know about sexually transmitted diseases.
-National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention. http://www.cdc.gov/std/life-stages-populations/STDFact-MSM.htm.
-Accessed June 24, 2014.
+- CDC fact sheet: What gay, bisexual and other men who have sex with men need to know about sexually transmitted diseases.
+Centers for Disease Control and Prevention. https://www.cdc.gov/std/life-stages-populations/STDFact-MSM.htm.
+Accessed Sept.
+11, 2017.